ENgineE777/zx-sprinter-sdk/README.md

 **before you start**

-Important: before use sdk you need to execute registerSDK.bat in sdk folder for registering path to sdk in enviroment variable and preparing ZXMak2 to launch your compiled games.
+Important: before use SDK you need to execute registerSDK.bat in SDK folder for registering path to SDK in enviroment variable and preparing ZXMak2 to launch your compiled games.
 Also this will make possible to store source of your game at any location on a computer and be able to compile via SDK.
 After registration you need to restart your session before compile any projects.